 Access Management

-To protect your data from unauthorized access, Bloomreach Engagement has developed Role-based access control.
+Bloomreach Engagement has developed Role-based access control to protect your data from unauthorized access.
 Having the access minimization principle in mind, this system allows you to make sure that only the right people have access to personal data or specific modules.

-With Bloomreach Engagement, you can define and manage dedicated persons with specific permissions, such as to modify, view, or export customer data and execute campaigns.
+With Bloomreach Engagement, you can define and manage dedicated persons with specific permissions, such as modifying, viewing, or exporting customer data and executing campaigns.
 You can set separate access with the explicit purpose for each user either on a project or account level.

 ❗️